danTaler/1/README.md

 # User-Hash-Convertor
-This script takes cracked hashes and user lists and formats them into 1 readable file.
+This script takes cracked hashes and user lists and formats them into one readable file.

+Supported formats:
+-NTDS (windows AD hashes)
+-LM
+-NTLM

 For example:
 1. File 1: